Martijncvv/cryptocurrency_portfolio_project/DESIGN.md

 6. Twitter timeline of the by the user selected cryptocurrency.
 7. Note field for the user to write down a note about the selected cryptocurrency; e.g. reason of investment.
 8. Historical portfolio value chart.
 Timeframes: 1 day, 3 days, 7 days, 30 days and 365 days.
-9. Overview of executed trades with a button to delete a trade.
-(Green: buy trade / red: sell trade)
+9. Overview of executed trades with a button to delete a trade (green: buy trade / red: sell trade).
 10. Mention and clickable link of CoinGecko for providing data at no cost as a thank you.